Scalable Reactive Atomistic Dynamics with GAIA: Supplementary information

-However, these methods are constrained in two ways: First, the dynamics for structure search starts from snapshots in a candidate reservoir---such as an a priori structure pool or its augmented versions through active learning iterations---serving as initial configurations.
-On the other hand, in the structure augmentation stage of GAIA, Nanoreactor$^+$ operates on new substructures extracted from existing data points produced by the data-generator, yet these are fundamentally distinct from the seed components previously provided by the user.
-Second, the active learning methods incur a non-negligible amount of additional cost in training multiple models to build an ensemble.
+However, these methods face two notable limitations: First, the AL methods require a priori data points---both as a training dataset to build an initial MLIP (if a pretrained model is available, initial MLIP training can be skipped) and as a candidate reservoir of initial configurations for structure exploration.
+Instead, the generator-improver design of GAIA enables the data-improver's structure augmentation stage to operate directly on new substructures extracted from data points produced by the data-generator, thereby facilitating exploration with new seed components materially distinct from those originally provided by the user.
+Second, the AL methods introduce additional computational overhead for training multiple models to build an ensemble across AL iterations.
 That is, if the ensemble consists of $N$ (e.g. 8) MLIPs, each of them needs to be trained separately.
-Although several studies employed a concept of evidential learning~\cite{SKK18, ASSR20} to estimate the uncertainty with only a single model~\cite{SAGR21, XCTM24}, the burden of model training still remains.
-By contrast, the data-improver of GAIA does not require the substantial overhead beyond the structure search process; it only demands the model inference cost for the prediction-based sampling and the extraction cost of chemical substructures, far lower than that of model training.
-In this context, several works have attempted to avoid reliance on pre-existing models in structure search~\cite{BCD19_s, LMEF25}, akin to ours, but their basic strategy originates from random sampling, which may lead to inefficiency in exploring chemical space.
+Although several studies have employed a concept of evidential learning~\cite{SKK18, ASSR20} to estimate uncertainty with only a single model~\cite{SAGR21, XCTM24}, the cost of model training remains substantial.
+By contrast, the data-improver of GAIA operates without additional overhead beyond the structure search process; it only demands the model inference cost on relatively small validation data for the prediction-based sampling and the extraction cost of chemical substructures, which is substantially lower than that of model training.
+In this context, several works have attempted to avoid reliance on pre-existing models in structure search~\cite{BCD19s, LMEF25s}, similar to our approach.
+However, their exploration typically starts from broadly random sampling of candidate structures, which can demand extensive sampling to adequately cover diverse regions of chemical space.